Most Likely to Succeed, Preparing Our Kids for the Innovation Era

 Fourth Goal: Pertains to questions #44-54.
 You will need to answer these questions and earn a “1”, “2”, “3” or “4” according to the rubric in the Course Syllabus.

-Paper: The rubric for Love and Logic Reflection paper explains how to earn a “1”, “2”, “3” or “4”.
+Paper: The rubric for Most Likely To Succeed paper explains how to earn a “1”, “2”, “3” or “4”.
 The maximum number of combined points that can be earned is 20 (16 points for the answers to the questions on the Hand-Out and 4 points for the Reflection Paper).

 Grading is as follows: